mstane/software-architecture-lab/README.md

 ### Technology stack on the client side ###

- - Twitter Bootstrap
- - AngularJS
- - Full internationalization support with Angular Translate
- - Thymeleaf template engine
- - Testing with Karma and PhantomJS

 ### Technology stack on the server side ###

- - Spring Boot for easy application configuration
- - Maven configuration for building, testing and running the application
- - "development", "production" and "demo" Maven profiles
- - Spring Security
- - Spring MVC REST + Jackson
- - Spring Data JPA + Bean Validation
- - Database updates with Liquibase
- - Log management with Logback

 ### Security ###
-The application showing how to use Spring Boot with Spring Security for common needs, such as:

 * Customized login form
 * DAO-based authentication